 Kids’ Guided Meditation Script for Self Confidence at School

-Between new lessons, busy schedules, and social pressures, school can sometimes chip away at a child’s confidence.
+Between new lessons, busy schedules, changing routines, and social pressures, school can sometimes chip away at a child’s confidence.
 This guided meditation helps kids feel calm, grounded, and more self-assured.
 Mindfulness techniques like meditation offer ways to approach each day with ease and positivity.

 Mindfulness helps children and teens relieve stress and anxiety, improve self-esteem, feel great (mind, body, and spirit) and develop a positive mental attitude at school and at home.